 - 6. Inspect the integral circulation pump for gasket leaks or failure or the pump motor.
 Rotation of the pump is indicated by the cooling fan on the back of the motor.
 See the Troubleshooting Guide or Table 10.8 for information about operation of the pump. - 7.
 Inspect low water cutoffs and relief valves for proper operation at every six months, or more often if indicated by inspection. - 8.
 The temperature and pressure relief valve should be checked at regular intervals to determine its condition for safe operation.
 Take proper precautions while operating relief valve to avoid contact with hot water coming out of the relief valve and to prevent water damage.
 The openings inside the valve may become inoperative.
 If the valve does not open and close properly when tested, it must be replaced.
 If a relief valve discharges periodically, this may be due to thermal expansion in a closed water supply system.
-Contact the water supplier or local plumbing inspector on how to correct the situation.
+Contact a plumbing contractor or engineer to correct the situation.
 Do not plug the relief valve.
-Replace relief valve with a like kind or one meeting the requirements stated on the rating decal located adjacent to the relief valve mounting location. - 9.
+Replace relief valve with a like kind or one meeting or exceeding the requirements. - 9.
 Keep appliance area clear and free from combustible materials, gasoline and other flammable vapors and liquids. - 10.
 Check frequently to be sure the flow of combustion and ventilation air is unobstructed to the appliance. - 11.
 When electrical controls are serviced or replaced, label all connections as they are removed, to know the proper placement on the replacement part. - 12.
 All replacement parts are available through your PVI Industries[®] Dealer.
 If you need assistance identifying or contacting your local dealer, you may contact PVI Industries, LLC directly at the address and telephone number located on the first and last page of this manual. - 13.
 If the appliance is to be shut down for an extended period of time, the primary gas valve and the water supply should be shut off.
 When the appliance is returned to service, any standing water in the tank must be flushed and a thorough inspection of all utilities and general appliance condition should be conducted.